CAJan93/docker_cheat_sheet/kubernetes/CKAD/core_concepts/README.md

 * Zero-Downtime deployment
 * Self healing

 ## 2.2.
 What are the advantages of containers as a dev?
+X

 * Run multiple versions of the same app at the same time
 * Consistent environment
-* Ship software faster

 # 3. Components

 ## 3.1.
 What are core components of the control plane?
+X

 * Store
   * Keep records.